Gnuhry/student-alarm/README.md

 - dark theme support
 - English and German language support

+## important things to know
+- the sound alarm is connected to the **media** volium
+- some features (for example vibration mode or the internal regular lecture tutorial) are only available with newer Android Versions.
+  But the basic functionallity is always given.

 ## android requirements
 - min: sdk 16 (android version jelly bean)
 - recommend: sdk 30 (android version 11)
 - (proven to be working on managed devices / android enterprise)
+- oldest device on which the app was tested was running EMUI 5.1.3 (Android 7) with a verry low res display

 ## installation guide
 See this [tutorial webiste](https://www.thecustomdroid.com/how-to-install-apk-on-android/) (external website) to install the apk on your phone